Let me ask you:

 I don’t think so!

-More and more people nowadays wonder if their purpose in life is to be stuck in a 9 to 5 job from Monday to Friday while they are doing something they are not passionate about.
+More and more people nowadays wonder if their purpose in life is to be stuck in a 9 to 5 job from Monday to Friday, doing something they are not passionate about and sacrificing their lives.

 This is what I felt myself and the reason why I started looking for my Ikigai, my reason for being.

 Only by questioning ourselves can we become aware of whether what we are doing is beneficial to us.